 - Contact Us

-Currently, federal employees can select an NP as their health care provider under the Federal Employees Health Benefits Program and the majority of states authorize NPs to provide the diagnosis and treatment for a workplace related injury.
-However, contrary to the workers’ compensation process in most states, FECA requires that only a physician can make the diagnosis, certify the injury and extent of the disability, and oversee the patient’s treatment and care.
-This barrier places an additional burden on the over 2 million federal employees, depriving them from receiving health care from their provider of choice, as well as hindering timely access to care and continuity of care.
+Under current law, federal employees can select an NP as their health care provider under the Federal Employees Health Benefits Program.
+However, FECA mandates that if the federal employee is injured on the job, only a physician can make the diagnosis, certify the injury and extent of the disability and oversee the patient’s treatment and care.
+This outdated requirement is contrary to the majority of state workers’ compensation programs that currently authorize NPs to provide this care for non-federal employees.
+This barrier places an additional burden on the over two million federal employees, depriving them from receiving health care from their provider of choice, as well as hindering timely access to care and continuity of care.

-AANP calls on Members of Congress to cosponsor H.R.
-6087, the Improving Access to Workers’ Compensation for Injured Federal Workers Act, to authorize NPs to certify disabilities and oversee treatment for injured federal employees under FECA.
+AANP calls on the Senate to take up and pass the House-passed legislation, H.R.
+6087, the Improving Access to Workers’ Compensation for Injured Federal Workers Act.

 For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or email@example.com.